mebusy/notes/dev_notes/AlgorithmII_Graph.md

 - replace `queue` with stack ,and this algorithm can work as DFS.

 - Proposition
-    - FS computes shortest paths (fewest number of edges) from *s* to all other vertices in a graph in time proportional to E + V.
+    - BFS computes shortest paths (fewest number of edges) from *s* to all other vertices in a graph in time proportional to E + V.

 ---